kaoozhi/CarND-Path-Planning-Project/README.md

 *  no collision with the car ahead & behind in the new lane

 ### Trajectory generation
-The planner will than generate the associated trajectory to a new state using cubic spline interpolation method.
+The planner will then generate the associated trajectory to a new state using cubic spline interpolation method.
 There are three types of trajectories: keep lane, prepare lane change and lane change.
 Given the target lane of the new state, the lateral position d in the Frenet coordinate is defined as d = target_lane*4+2.
 Then for the same d position, I create three breakpoints with progressive s position from ego car's current position.
 The interval of s position between each breakpoint is a function proportional to ego car's target velocity with tuneable parameters specific to each type of trajectories.
 Those final parameters are iteratively tuned assuring respect of acceleration/jerk limitation and smoothness of all types of trajectory.

 I append the three new breakpoints to the last two points of previous path and then convert them into local frame of the end point of previous path, the five points are base grid points to be interpolated using cubic spline.
 By setting a target longitudinal position for the new trajectory, I can first interpolate the corresponding target lateral position from the base grid points and obtain the target distance in local frame of the end point of previous path.
 Knowing the target velocity, the target distance, I can easily get the spline points' interval in longitudinal direction.
 Finally I increment the longitudinal spline points and interpolate their corresponding lateral positions and switch back to global frame in order to complete the remaining part of the previous path.